Platinum / Palladium Platinum American Eagles Platinum Maple Leaf Coins Platinum / Palladium Bars Palladium Coins

 Why add the 1991 Silver Eagle – MS 69 coin to your collection?

 U.S. Mint state coins are among the most beautiful in the world, featuring an extraordinarily brilliant design, shimmering from a mirror-like background.
 Their frosted, sculpted foregrounds give them a special cameo effect – and the 1991 Silver eagle displays this effect perfectly.
 A grading of MS-69 means that your coin will have a very attractive sharp strike, and that it maintains the original luster for the date and mint, with no more than two, small, non-detracting contact marks or flaws.
 Free of both hairlines and scuff marks, the coin has exceptional eye appeal.
+Please note that the coin you will be sent, may have an older style slab.

 |Year of Issue:||1991|